It is not about the stretch, it is about the reach

 Clothes

 Comfort is important during a yoga class.
 You'll be spending a good deal of time bending, stretching and twisting your body, so you'll want to wear something that will stay put.
 You will want to avoid clothes that are so tight that they impede breathing or make it difficult to move.
 Shorts and loose shirts often move around and expose too much skin, while skin-tight running leggings make it hard to move your body.
-Opt for cotton or sweat-absorbing microfibre fabrics.

 Talking